dmassimi/monitoring/README.md

 # BWCE Observability Stack: Logs & Traces Implementation

-This document outlines the architecture, configuration, and Grafana dashboard setup for monitoring BWCE applications using Fluent Bit, OpenTelemetry Collector, Loki, Tempo, and Prometheus.
+This document outlines the architecture, configuration, and Grafana dashboard setup for monitoring BWCE and Flogo applications using Fluent Bit, OpenTelemetry Collector, Loki, Tempo, and Prometheus.

 ## 1. Prerequisites & Requirements